 - Expenses incurred by agents associated with stowaways

-These costs may normally be covered by the Club or the insurance claim may be reduced or nullified if it has been deemed by the Club that adequate steps were not taken to protect the ship against stowaways.
-The above points are also known to stowaways and hence they try to board vessels for obvious reasons of comfort.
-Even if they don’t make it to the country they are trying to go to, evidently they are well taken care of!
+These costs may generally be covered by the Club, or the insurance claim may be reduced or nullified if it has been deemed by the Club that adequate steps were not taken to protect the ship against stowaways.
+The above points are also known to stowaways; hence, they try to board vessels for apparent reasons of comfort.
+Even if they don’t make it to the country they are trying to go to.
+Evidently, they are well taken care of!

-These costs are covered by the P&I Club and it is known to the ship owner if this shall be entertained and covered by the Club.
-In any case, in such an event that the vessel has to be diverted to land, the appropriate authorities must be contacted beforehand to confirm whether the diversion is deemed to be reasonable.
-The contract of carriage of cargo might be in violation due to the diversion along with myriad legalities which is why prior consent and permission must be taken from the appropriate Authorities.
-It may be necessary for members to arrange additional Ship owners Liability (SOL) insurance cover to ensure that their side is covered and protected in case of a breach with regard to the contract of carriage
+The P&I Club covers these costs, and it is known to the ship owner if this shall be entertained and protected by the Club.
+In any case, if the vessel has to be diverted to land, the appropriate authorities must be contacted beforehand to confirm whether the diversion is reasonable.
+The contract of carriage of cargo might be in violation due to the diversion and myriad legalities, which is why prior consent and permission must be taken from the appropriate Authorities.
+It may be necessary for members to arrange additional Ship owner’s Liability (SOL) insurance cover to ensure that their side is covered and protected in case of a breach of the contract of carriage.

 Checklists and Questionnaires

-Questionnaires, pertaining to stowaways, must be placed onboard (filed) in case an interrogation has to be carried in the event of discovering a stowaway onboard.
+Questionnaires about stowaways must be placed onboard (filed) in case an interrogation has to be carried out in the event of discovering a stowaway onboard.
 The checklists are kept in place as guidance to the Master to ensure that the best possible action is taken to avoid the entry of stowaways altogether.
 These might be made available in a variety of languages and can be sent to the appropriate Authorities in case a stowaway situation arises.
-The questionnaires are designed with the help or ARM International in Durban from years of experience and case studies
+The questionnaires are designed with the help of ARM International in Durban from years of experience and case studies.

-Shipowners and Masters have specific responsibilities under IMO Guidelines on the Allocation of Responsibilities to Seek the Successful Resolution of Stowaway Cases.
+Shipowners and Masters have specific duties under IMO Guidelines on the Allocation of Responsibilities to Seek the Successful Resolution of Stowaway Cases.
 They are summarised below:

 - Determine the port of embarkation of the stowaway